RashidLadj/DataVisualisation-D3.js-V3/README.md

 # Lunch
-For lunch server, just need local server, you can obtain it with this script python :
+For read data from csvFile, or JsonFile yous must lunch local server, you can obtain it with this script python :

 <pre><code>
     # if Python Version is 3.X